razi-rais/blockchain-workshop/multi-sig-wallet/README.md

 ## Deploy MultiSigWallet Contract

 Deploy [MultiSigWallet.sol](/multi-sig-wallet/contracts/MultiSigWallet.sol) either by using Remix (https://remix.ethereum.org) or Truffle.
 In terms of Ethereum enviroment, you may want to use Remix JavaScript VM or truffle(develop).
-Please note that Ganache (previously known as test-rpc) has a [bug](https://github.com/trufflesuite/ganache-cli/issues/497) that may impact transactions and revert them when they are send from Remix.
+Please note that [Ganache](https://truffleframework.com/ganache) has a known [bug](https://github.com/trufflesuite/ganache-cli/issues/497) that may impact transactions and revert them when they are send from Remix.

 You need to pass owner accounts to the contructor, along with the number of signatures to execute the transaction (transfer of ether).